 Similarly, it is possible to ignore the alerts from specific post types, especially the ones created by third-party plugins.

-Now that you've seen all of the capabilities of Sucuri, it's time to have a direct look at Sucuri.
-Click below to visit the Sucuri website.
+Now that you've seen all of the capabilities of Sucuri, why not have a direct look at Sucuri?
+Click below to visit the Sucuri website to download the plugin.

 Following our complete Sucuri review, our first security plugin in our comparison, we now see how Wordfence vs Sucuri would fare.